-If you’re setting up a school or seeing a large volume of students you run a higher risk of attracting the attention of local authorities and will need to make sure you have the proper paperwork, permits, and registration filed when you live.
+If you’re setting up a school or seeing a large volume of students, you run a higher risk of attracting the attention of local authorities and will need to make sure you have the proper paperwork, permits, and registration filed where you live.
 Additionally, COVID restrictions may require you to have official paperwork in order to be allowed to move around the city legally for work.

 Keep records of all your lessons in case you need them for tax purposes later.
 I recommend Wave for free invoices and basic accounting.

-At the beginning, be open to different types of clients.
-Usually the highest demand for private tutoring is usually kids but it can vary based on where you live.
+In the beginning, be open to different types of clients.
+Usually the highest demand for private tutoring is kids, but it can vary based on where you live.
 You might have a high population of university students or professional adults looking for English.

 For a new freelancer, it’s also generally easiest to book private one-to-one lessons.
 These are easier to schedule and easier to find.
 If you’re just trying to make a bit of extra money, it’s often enough to stick to private lessons.
-But if you’re really trying to make the most money with the least amount of work group classes are where it’s at.
+But if you’re really trying to make the most money with the least amount of work, group classes are a great option.

 To attract groups, offer discounts for multiple signups.
-Try to get a group to form the group without you arranging it, especially if you’re just starting out.
+Try to get learners to form a group without you arranging it, especially if you’re just starting out.
 More established teachers can offer group classes and attract enough individual students to fill the class.
-But when you’re just starting out the last thing you want is to offer a group class for a cheaper price then not have enough people sign up to make it worth it.
+But when you’re just starting out, the last thing you want is to offer a group class for a cheaper price and then not have enough people sign up to make it worth it.

-Once you’re more established and experienced you can start limiting the types of students you’ll take.
+Once you’re more established and experienced, you can start limiting the types of students you’ll take in.
 In France, I lived near an elite girl’s tennis camp.
-There were a number of teenage girls with scholarships to play tennis at US universities all looking for TOEFL and SAT prep.
-I turned away young kids and focused on the higher-paying (and more interesting for me personally) university test prep.
-If demand is there and supply is low you can quickly establish a niche and corner the market in that type of English.
+There was a number of teenage girls with scholarships to play tennis at US universities all looking for TOEFL and SAT prep.
+I turned away young kids and focused on the higher paying (and more interesting for me personally) university test prep.
+If demand is there and supply is low, you can quickly establish a niche and corner the market in that type of English.

-For the very first meeting, I and most ESL teachers don’t charge a fee.
-This first meeting is not a real lesson, it’s a chance to meet each other, for you to understand the client’s particular needs and skills and for them to determine if you’re the right teacher for them.
+For the very first meeting, most ESL teachers, including myself, don’t charge a fee.
+This first meeting is not a real lesson; it’s a chance to meet each other, for you to understand the client’s particular needs and skills and for them to determine if you’re the right teacher for them.
 Always have the first meeting, especially with adults, in a public place.
-If for any reason you feel uncomfortable or get bad vibes from a client, apologize and decline working with them.
+If, for any reason, you feel uncomfortable or get bad vibes from a client, apologize and decline working with them.

-Besides teaching skills, to make it as a freelancer you also need basic advertising, social media, and internet skills.
+Besides teaching skills, to make it as a freelancer you’ll also need basic advertising, social media, and internet skills.
 It also helps to be socially connected and active in your community.
-There are many ways to advertise but they all have one thing in common: being clear about who you are, what you do, and conveying a sense of trustworthiness.
+There are many ways to advertise, but they all have one thing in common: being clear about who you are and what you do and conveying a sense of trustworthiness.

 No matter what combination of methods you use, I highly recommend posting in the most common language(s) of your area.
 Many potential clients (such as parents of children) won’t be able to read it all and even students who can read your ad may be intimidated by the prospect of responding to you in English.
 I always write my ads in the in-country language first followed by English.